-This research introduces a novel methodology for bankruptcy prediction, which is based on multimodal learning and uses the Conditional Multimodal Discriminative (CMMD) model introduced in \cite{mancisidor2021discriminative}.
+To solve the above limitation, this research introduces a novel methodology for bankruptcy prediction, which is based on multimodal learning and uses the Conditional MultiModal Discriminative (CMMD) model introduced in \cite{mancisidor2021discriminative}.
 Under the CMMD framework, accounting ($\x_1$), market ($\x_2$), and textual data ($\x_3$) are considered data modalities that provide different information about the financial condition of a given company.
 Further, the CMMD framework assumes that accounting and market modalities are always observed, i.e., $\xo = (\x_1,\x_2)$.
-On the other hand, textual data $\xm = \x_3$ and class labels $y$ are available for model training but missing at test time\footnote{The subscripts in $\xo$ and $\xm$ indicate whether data modalities are \textbf{o}bserved or \textbf{m}issing at test time.}.
+On the other hand, textual data $\xm = \x_3$ and class labels $y$ are available for model training but missing at test time\footnote{The subscripts in $\xo$ and $\xm$, therefore, indicate whether data modalities are \textbf{o}bserved or \textbf{m}issing at test time.}.
 After optimization of the objective function, the CMMD model embeds information from all data modalities ($\xo$ and $\xm$) into a multimodal data representation ($\z$).
 The new representation $\z$ of the data modalities is believed to be capable of capturing the posterior distribution of the explanatory factors of the data modalities $\xo$ and $\xm$, and is therefore useful as input to a classifier model \citep{bengio2013representation}.
-Hence, the CMMD model can predict corporate bankruptcy using multimodal representations $\z$ and not accounting, market, and textual data.
+Hence, the CMMD model can predict corporate bankruptcy using multimodal representations $\z$, instead of the accounting, market, and textual data themselves.